 It's common in commercials for a woman to represent the advertiser's product, while a man represents the competition.
 The woman patiently explains or demonstrates the superiority of the advertiser's product to the clueless man.
 This is especially pronounced in cleaning product ads that air during the day, which are targeted at housewives.

-Nami, the navigator of the Strawhat pirates in One Piece, often has to express common sense since few of her crewmembers, especially her captain Luffy, possess it.
+Nami, the navigator of the Strawhat pirates often has to express common sense since few of her crewmembers, especially her captain Luffy, possess it.
 On the other hand, Nami has her own blind spots (such as the promise of wealth) and has to be reeled in by the others in turn.

 In Detective Conan, Eri Kisaki is considerably more mature and businesslike then her almost-but-not-quite ex-husband Kogoro.